-Problem Cause / Remedy pH and/or ORP readings are slow, inaccurate or unstable or calibration is impossible. ✓ The electrodes may need re-calibrating.
-Recalibrate. ✓ The electrodes may need cleaning.
-Clean as described in the relevant section of this manual. ✓ The electrodes may have been allowed to dry out.
+Problem Cause / Remedy pH and/or ORP readings ✓ The electrodes may need re-calibrating.
+Recalibrate. are slow, inaccurate or ✓ The electrodes may need cleaning.
+Clean as described in the unstable or calibration is relevant section of this manual. impossible. ✓ The electrodes may have been allowed to dry out.
 Re-hydrate as described in the relevant section of this manual. ✓ The electrodes may be damaged.
 Replace the electrodes. ✓ The electrode may be loose allowing water to enter the electrode socket.
 Remove the electrode, blow out the socket with compressed air then leave the probe and electrode in a warm place for at least 48 hours to dry out.
-EC readings are inaccurate or unstable.
-OUT OF CAL RANGE error shows during calibration of EC. ✓ Have you got the Probe Sleeve fitted?
-EC will not work without the Probe Sleeve fitted. ✓ The Aquaprobe® may not be inserted deep enough into the sample being measured.
-Ensure the sample level reaches the minimum depth line on the outside of the Aquaprobe®. ✓ Trapped air bubbles may be causing problems.
-Tap and swish the Aquaprobe® to dislodge them. ✓ The Probe Sleeve may be loose.
-The Probe Sleeve must be absolutely rigid with respect to the Probe Body for correct EC operation.
-If you can move the Probe Sleeve to and fro whilst holding the Probe Body, tighten then recalibrate. ✓ The EC electrode may need recalibrating.
+EC readings are ✓ Have you got the Wiper fitted?
+EC will not work without the Wiper inaccurate or unstable. fitted. ✓ The Aquaprobe® may not be inserted deep enough into the OUT OF CAL RANGE sample being measured.
+Ensure the sample level reaches the error shows during minimum depth line on the outside of the Aquaprobe®. calibration of EC. ✓ Trapped air bubbles may be causing problems.
+Use the cleaning system to dislodge them. ✓ The EC electrode may need recalibrating.
 Recalibrate. ✓ The EC electrode may be dirty.
 Clean the EC electrode then recalibrate.
-Turbidity readings are inaccurate or unstable. ✓ Have you got the Probe Sleeve and end cap fitted?
-Turbidity will not work without the Probe Sleeve and end cap fitted. ✓ Trapped air bubbles may be causing interference.
+Turbidity readings are ✓ Have you got the Probe Sleeve and end cap fitted?
+Turbidity will inaccurate or unstable. not work without the Probe Sleeve and end cap fitted. ✓ Trapped air bubbles may be causing interference.
 Tap and swish the Aquaprobe® to dislodge them. ✓ The sample being measured may contain air bubbles.
 Under these conditions, optical turbidity measurements can not be taken. ✓ The Aquaprobe® may not be inserted deep enough into the sample being measured.
-Ensure the sample level reaches the minimum depth line on the outside of the Aquaprobe®. ✓ The Probe Sleeve may be loose.
+Ensure the sample level reaches the minimum depth line on the outside of the Aquaprobe®.
+The Probe Sleeve may be loose.
 The Probe Sleeve must be absolutely rigid with respect to the Probe Body for correct turbidity operation.
 If you can move the Probe Sleeve to and fro whilst holding the Probe Body, tighten then recalibrate. ✓ The Turbidity electrodes may need recalibrating.
 Recalibrate. ✓ The lenses on the turbidity electrodes may be dirty.
-Clean the lenses then recalibrate. ✓ Refer to Appendix 7.
-Troubleshooting Turbidity Turbidity readings are negative in clear water. ✓ Erroneous zero point calibration caused either by contaminated calibration solution or changes in the measurement chamber between zeroing and deployment.
-Thoroughly clean the Probe then re-zero in completely clean/clear water. ✓ Refer to Appendix 7.
+Clean the ✓ The lenses on the turbidity electrodes may be dirty.
+Clean the lenses then recalibrate.
+Turbidity roadings are ✓ Refer to Appendix 7.
+Troubleshooting Turbidity ✓ Erroneous zero point calibration caused either by contaminated Turbidity readings are negative (-0.0) in clear calibration solution or changes in the measurement chamber water. between zeroing and deployment.
+Thoroughly clean the Probe water. then re-zero in completely clean/clear water. ✓ Refer to Appendix 7.
 Troubleshooting Turbidity